impensavel/essence/docs/XMLEssence.md

 );
 ```

-Values should always be casted when mapping element properties, unless there's a special reason to work with a `DOMNodeList` object, instead.
+Values should be cast to a type when mapping element properties, unless there's a reason to work with a `DOMNodeList`, instead.

 ### Documentation
 - [Edankert](http://www.edankert.com/xpathfunctions.html)